 You don’t have to significantly disrupt your employees’ day-to-day jobs to transform your organization.
 While you do need a dedicated project team, consultants can help you strategically build your team, so you select the right subject matter experts with a strong understanding of their particular functional areas.

 5. Leverage for Persuading “The Powers That Be”

 Sometimes, you have a great idea that will save your organization time and money, but you have no decision-making power.
-ERP consultants can help you build a business case that will convince your boss to invest in digital transformation or an ERP implementation.
+ERP consultants and ERP implementation companies can help you build a business case that will convince your boss to invest in digital transformation or an ERP implementation.